-Tokyo’s sheer size of 13 million people (37 million including the surrounding metropolitan area) can give even seasoned travelers pause.
+Tokyo’s immense size of 13 million people (37 million including the surrounding metropolitan area) can give even seasoned travelers pause.
 But there are many pluses that make this adrenalin-charged capital both navigable and rewarding, including an efficient and excellent public transportation system, a ranking as one of the safest cities in the world, and a people who are hospitable and kind.
 It helps to think of Tokyo as nothing more than a patchwork of many unique and distinct neighborhoods, most with origins stretching back to the days of the shogun.
 Of course, you will get lost.
 Heck, even the Japanese get lost.
 But in a country where walking the streets can be considered a cultural experience, getting lost can be considered part of the adventure.

 - There is no overwhelming first choice in neighborhood when it comes to where to stay, as top attractions are spread throughout town and transportation by subway or JR commuter train gets you anywhere you want to go.

 - If you need a hotel with quick and easy access to Narita International Airport or the Shinkansen bullet train, stay near Tokyo Station.
 Marunouchi, extending west of the station’s historic brick façade, is an up-and-coming urban destination, with tree-lined streets, outdoor artwork, designer boutiques, and restaurants in all price categories.
 The 2 most convenient hotels to Tokyo Station are the Four Seasons Hotel at Marunouchi and the Shangri La Hotel Tokyo – both are just outside the station and an easy (mostly indoor) walk from the Shinkansen and airport trains.